Why Trustpilot Reviews Matter When Buying FC Coins (And How to Read Them)

 Why should I check Trustpilot before buying FC coins?

 Because in a market where roughly one in three third-party marketplace users has been scammed, checking independent reviews is the most effective way to protect yourself.
 Trustpilot reviews can't be deleted by the seller, are screened for fraud, and include verified purchase labels.
+They're the closest thing to a guarantee of legitimacy this market has.

 How can I tell if a coin seller's reviews are fake?